censortracker/censortracker/README.md

 Note
 ----

-This extension oriented only for Russian users and will work correctly only in Russia since there are too many dependencies in data which is specific only for Russia.
+This extension developed for users from Russian and will work correctly only in Russia since there are too many dependencies in data that is specific only for Russia.

-You can find the Russian version of README [here](/README_RU.md).
+You can find the Russian version of this README [here](/README_RU.md).

 Features
 ========